lsst/LDM-230/index.rst

 solar system object orbit-fitting and various daily maintenance and update tasks and the Archiver is disabled or offline.

-First, the Base DMCS verifies the command format and accepts the command.
+First, the Base :term:`DMCS` verifies the command format and accepts the command.
 Then it checks that the configuration is legal and consistent and that various prerequisites are met.
-When the check is complete, the commandable entity is disabled (see the disable command in section 2.1.4), the configuration is installed, and success is returned to the OCS.
+When the check is complete, the commandable entity is disabled (see :ref:`disable-command`), the configuration is installed, and success is returned to the :term:`OCS`.
 If the configuration is illegal or cannot be installed properly, a command error (non-fatal) with failure reason is sent instead.

 All of the commandable entities' configurations include the version of the software to be used.
 This version must have already been installed on the participating machines.
-The presence of the necessary software versions is checked by the Base DMCS in the Alert Production database (as maintained by system management tools).
+The presence of the necessary software versions is checked by the Base :term:`DMCS` in the Alert Production database (as maintained by system management tools).

 The Archiver's configuration prerequisite is that sufficient replicator/distributor pairs are available.